mozilla/inclusion/curriculum/open-source/history/curriculum-goals.md

 * http://teachingopensource.org/foss-category/foss-history/?post_types=learning_material,post_tag,tag
 * https://emmairwin.github.io/learning-open-source/articles/open-is-an-attitude/history-of-open/

-### Why are we building it?
+### Why are we building it? (please improve)

-The history of open source, is primarily described as a history of actions and decisions by individuals.
+The history of free / open source, is primarily described as a history of actions and decisions by individuals - emphasis business, ecosystem and technology.

 Culture, diversity, inclusion and equity are usually seperate, and yet the state of these, throughout history -  permitted, elevate and allowed sustained succes, and often unchecked priveldge to certain people and groups; in parallel,  participation and voices of those not enabled, deterred or forced out were muted, or invisible.

 We are building this module, as an addon for existing content, to ensure that everyone just stepping into Open Source, has this bigger picture of history, and for benefit of the future.
+And to honour the stories, and shared experiences of those, who from these same periods of time were excluded, driven-out or whose contributions were/are excluded and/or invisible.

 ### Who is our audience?